 Every member of staff whose details will be recorded for the Census needs to be given a Privacy Notice that informs them of the reason why data are to be collected

-All schools are asked to circulate the Privacy Notice, and covering letter, to "staff in scope" - anyone whose individual details you are recording for the purpose of the Census.
+All schools are asked to circulate the Privacy Notice, and covering letter, to "staff in scope".
+Anyone whose individual details you are recording for the Census.

 However, when you collect and hold information about someone, they are a "Data Subject" under the Data Protection Act 1998.
 And the school has to meet obligations under this Act:

-- The data must be managed in accordance with the requirements of the Act
+- The data must be managed following the requirements of the Act

 - All staff who have access to personal data should be aware of their responsibilities under the Act